-- Locate the target system disk image, click More in the Operation column, and select Replicate from the drop-down list. - The Replicate Image dialog box is displayed. - Set Replication Mode to Within Region and set other parameters based on Replicating Images Within a Region. - 3.
+- Locate the target system disk image, click More in the Operation column, and select Replicate from the drop-down list. - The Replicate Image dialog box is displayed. - 2.
+Set Replication Mode to Within Region and set other parameters based on Replicating Images Within a Region. - 3.
 After the image is successfully replicated, the generated image can be used to quickly create ECSs.

-7.11 What Is the Cause of the Failure to Install a Guest OS Driver on a Windows ECS?
+8.12 Whey Do I Fail to Install Guest OS Drivers on a Windows ECS?